The Small Canteen

 The Ritual of a Blackboard Meal

 The meal progresses in a way that mirrors old-fashioned British neighbourhood eating: bread arrives first.
-At The Small Canteen that means chewy, properly made bread with dips of mayo, salsa verde, and romesco, a combination that reads as contemporary without announcing itself as such.
+At the restaurant that means chewy, properly made bread with dips of mayo, salsa verde, and romesco, a combination that reads as contemporary without announcing itself as such.
 From there the blackboard offers starters that run to the size of mains at most comparable rooms.
 A confit chicken terrine arrives in what one regular described as a glistening slab, accompanied by pickled prunes.
 Gnocchi come richly endowed with Gorgonzola, kale, and hazelnuts.
 The portion logic throughout is consistent: the kitchen is not interested in restraint for its own sake.

 What the Menu Signals About the Cooking